3 A Theory of Requirements Engineering - Part II

 Synonyms

-Common synonyms for domain assumptions are “domain properties”, “domain knowledge” and “environment assumptions”.
+Common synonyms for domain assumptions are “domain properties”, “domain knowledge”, and “environment assumptions”.

 Not all assumptions in software engineering are domain assumptions.
 Software engineers commonly make assumptions about all sorts of things.
-For example, assumptions about how long it will take to complete a task, assumptions about the deployment environment, assumptions about the capabilities of a programming framework, etc. These assumptions are important but they are not domain assumptions.
+For example, assumptions about how long it will take to complete a task, assumptions about the deployment infrastructure, assumptions about the capabilities of a programming framework, etc. These assumptions are important but they are not domain assumptions.

 3.3 Requirements Correctness

 The turnstile symbol \(\vdash\) denotes logical deduction and can be read as ‘therefore’ or ‘implies’.
-The canonical example of logical deduction is: “All men are mortal”, “Socrates is a man\(\vdash\) (therefore) “Socrates is mortal”.
+The canonical example of logical deduction is: “All men are mortal”, “Socrates is a man” \(\vdash\) (therefore) “Socrates is mortal”.

 Example